The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ### Antenna Checker

+Antenna Violation occurs when the antenna ratio exceeds a value specified in a Process Design Kit (PDK).
+The antenna ratio is the ratio of the gate area to the gate oxide area.
+The amount of charge collection is determined by the area/size of the conductor (gate area).

 This tool checks antenna violations and generates a report to indicate violated nets.

 Refer to the built-in example [here](../../src/ant/test/ant_check.tcl).